CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 To configure the schedule for a data collection profile, set:
 - The start date and time.
 - The session duration in seconds.
 The default value is 20 seconds.
 - The ports on which you want to collect the data.
-You can specify a range of ports, multiple comma separated ranges of ports, or `all` for all the ports.
+You can specify a range of ports, multiple comma separated ports, or `all` for all the ports.
 The default value is `all`.

 {{%notice note%}}
 - You can schedule a maximum of 25 sessions (jobs).
 The switch can retain data for 25 jobs (completed, cancelled, or failed) in addition to the active jobs.